aitoroses/floxide/docs/adrs/0009-cloneable-traits-for-batch-contexts.md

 ## Context

-In implementing batch processing for the flowrs framework, we've encountered an ownership challenge: individual items that are processed in parallel tasks need to be accessed in multiple places:
+In implementing batch processing for the floxide framework, we've encountered an ownership challenge: individual items that are processed in parallel tasks need to be accessed in multiple places:

 1. When creating an item-specific context
 2. When returning the original item as part of the result